-Assignments not submitted through Turnitin will receive a grade of zero (0%), unless a student instead provides sufficient secondary material (reading notes, outlines of the paper, rough drafts of the final draft, etc.) to establish that they paper they submit is truly their own.
-Students wishing to use this option must declare their intention to Professor Erickson and meet with her to set up a schedule for submission of work in progress, at least one week before the essay proposal is due.
+Assignments not submitted through Turnitin will receive a grade of zero (0 %) unless students instead provide, along with their exams, sufficient secondary material (e.g., reading notes, outlines of the paper, rough drafts of the final draft, etc.) to establish that the exam they submit is truly their own.
+The alternative (not submitting via Turnitin) is in place because, strictly speaking, using Turnitin is voluntary for students at the University of Toronto.